 Engagement rings have been in common use for centuries.
 The earliest origins go back to pre-roman times when men would put a ring on a woman’s finger to indicate “ownership”.

-As the jewelry skills developed enough to create gemstones rings, the more gems shown, the more prestigious the ring.
-A single stone ring would have been rare.
+As the jewelry skills developed enough to create gemstones rings, the more gems that were shown, the more prestigious the ring.
+A single stone ring would have been uncommon.

 It was really only when the Tiffany Setting style of diamond rings was launched with huge success that we saw solitaire rings become the accepted norm as a signal of intent to marry, and the cluster style became a more niche choice among discerning buyers.

 What Is A Cluster Ring?

 Although in recent times cluster rings tend to describe only engagement rings, it can technically refer to cocktail rings as well.

 In ages past, each culture would use stones relevant to their beliefs to decorate the rings, with emphasis placed on precious and bright stones such as rubies or emeralds, and diamonds took more of a back seat, being seen as a sparkling addition rather than being the star of the piece.